Unstoppable9160/A-star-Pathfinding-Alogritm-Visualization/README.md

 ## Description

-Simple visualization for the A\* pathfinding algorithm using the pygame module for the gui.
+Simple visualization for the A* and Dijkstra pathfinding algorithms.

-## Skills Learnt

-Implementation of algorithm in python.